RunestoneInteractive/RunestoneServer/pip/source/SimplePythonData/simpledata.rst

         .. tab:: Question

+            Optional.
 Write a program that will compute the area of a rectangle.
 Prompt the user to enter the width and height of the rectangle.
             Print a nice message with the answer.

             .. actex:: ex_2_9